-How is my coursework evaluated?
-When applying for BCBA certification under Pathway 2, you can show that you meet the coursework requirements in one of two ways:
+When applying for BCBA certification under pathway 2, you can demonstrate that you meet the coursework requirements in one of two ways:

-- Verified Course Sequence (VCS) Coordinator Coursework Attestation: Your BCBAcertified VCS Coordinator reviews all of your course materials and, if all requirements have been met, completes the VCS Coordinator Coursework Attestation. - 2.
+- Verified Course Sequence (VCS) Coordinator Coursework Attestation: Your BCBA-certified VCS Coordinator reviews all of your course materials and, if all requirements have been met, completes the BCBA VCS Coordinator Coursework Attestation.
+Note: If your VCS Coordinator completes a VCS Coordinator Coursework Attestation, they must email it directly to the BACB as stated in the form. - 2.
 Course-by-Course Review: ABAI works with institutions to identify and verify sequences of courses-known as Verified Course Sequences-that have been prescreened to meet BCBA coursework requirements.
 The ABAI Verified Course Sequence Directory includes all Verified Course Sequences, VCS Coordinators and content hours, and dates on which the courses were verified.
-Under this option, the BACB reviews each course you completed with the courses in ABAI's VCS records to determine whether all requirements, including all content hour requirements, have been met.
+Under this option, the BACB reviews each course you completed and compares it to ABAI's VCS records to determine whether all requirements, including content hour requirements, have been met.
 Note: This method for evaluating coursework will be discontinued as of January 1, 2026.

-If you completed qualifying coursework that was not part of a VCS, and we do not have the courses established in our records, you will be required to have your department chair complete a Nonverified Course Content Attestation.
+If you completed qualifying coursework that was not part of a VCS and the BACB does not have the courses established in its records, your department chair must complete a Nonverified Course Content Attestation.
 The BACB will then add the attestation to the course database for consideration during the course-by-course review for your BCBA Certification Application or your preliminary coursework evaluation.
 Note: As of January 1, 2026, nonverified coursework will no longer be accepted as part of a BCBA certification application.